 Farm to Table, Table to Farm

-By the way, we make every effort to use all edible parts of our vegetables—but what we can’t use, we feed to the cows nearby.
-These cows are arguably our most enthusiastic supporters…or at least the loudest.
+By the way, we make every effort to use all edible parts of our vegetables—but what we can’t use, we give away to local farmers to feed their animals.
+These cows, goats and chickens are arguably our most enthusiastic supporters…or at least the loudest.

 Chris and Rick